Nalanzhan/nalanzhan.github.io/_pages/about.md

 My current research mainly focuses on trauma- and stressor-related disorders, particularly: 1) the psychosocial and pathological mechanisms of PTSD and its subtypes; 2) protective and risk factors for psychological distress, especially childhood experiences and intergenerational transmission.

-I am currently seeking a doctoral position in the field of psychology, with a particular interest in: 1) physiological and psychological responses of general population after trauma and stress; 2) psychosocial and pathological mechanisms of trauma-and stress-related disorders, and anxiety; 3) recovery approaches and processes trauma- and stress-related disorders and anxiety.
+I am currently seeking a doctoral position in the field of psychology, with a particular interest in: 1) physiological and psychological responses of general population after trauma and stress; 2) psychosocial and pathological mechanisms of trauma-and stress-related disorders, and anxiety; 3) recovery approaches and processes of trauma- and stress-related disorders and anxiety.

 In my future doctoral research, I plan to acquire skills in physiology, behavior, and imaging.
 Using techniques from laboratory experiments to neuroimaging, I hope to explore the etiology and pathology of trauma- and stressor-related disorders comprehensively.